Håfa Adai and Welcome!

 Håfa Adai and welcome to the environmental planning website for the Mariana Islands Training and Testing (MITT) Supplemental Environmental Impact Statement (SEIS)/Overseas EIS (OEIS).

-In the SEIS/OEIS, the Action Proponents will analyze new information and changes to military readiness activities as they relate to effects on the environment.
-Examples of new information and changes to the Proposed Action from the 2015 MITT EIS/OEIS and 2020 MITT SEIS/OEIS include:
+In the Draft SEIS/OEIS, the Action Proponents analyzed new information and changes to military readiness activities as they relate to potential effects on the environment.
+Examples of new information and changes to the Proposed Action since the 2015 MITT EIS/OEIS and 2020 MITT SEIS/OEIS include:

-- Updates to training and testing activities previously analyzed and which currently reflect the most up-to-date compilation of activities deemed necessary to accomplish military readiness requirements;
+- An updated compilation of activities deemed necessary to accomplish military readiness requirements;

 - A revised acoustic effects model;

-- Updated marine mammal density data, acoustic effects criteria, and thresholds;
+- Updated marine mammal density data and acoustic effects criteria and thresholds;